 Babolat takes a “don’t fix what isn’t broken” approach with the 2015 Pure Drive.
 They kept the racquet true to its power baseline heritage and focused on using the data they’ve gleaned from recreational players to make it play with a more controlled, predictable response.
 Its easy power, crisp feel and ability to be a weapon from all areas of the court allow it to uphold its reputation as a strong racquet choice for a wide variety of skill levels and play styles.

-About the Reviewer: Matt Locke currently serves as the Junior Programs & Development Coordinator for USTA-Idaho and is an active USTA League and Tournament player.
+About the Author: Matt Locke formerly served for 3 years as the Junior Programs & Development Coordinator for USTA-Idaho.
+He is a PTR certified coach and is an active USTA 4.5+ League and Tournament player.
+He loves Nadal’s determination, but secretly wishes he had Federer’s effortless style.